sseaman/skillVC/README.md

 * Name your file launch.js

-### Cards
+### Responses
 -----
-Cards are defined by individual JSON files (using CoC and Scanning) tha represent the JSON information required by Alexa.
-To simplify the process of creating a card, SkillVC does not require all Card information, only the fields you are concerned with (all other information will be filled in for you).
+Responses are defined by individual JSON files (using CoC and Scanning) tha represent the JSON information required by Alexa.
+To simplify the process of creating a response, SkillVC does not require all Response information, only the fields you are concerned with (all other information will be filled in for you).

 To set any field (or all of them), create a JSON file (or Object if using the Configuration type) with just the fields you want.